 When dogs ingest xylitol, it becomes a sugar alcohol that results in a remarkable spike in their blood sugar levels.
 The ensuing insulin rush in dogs leads to a very dangerous drop of their glucose levels, triggering symptoms such as lethargy, weakness, loss of coordination, collapse, and even seizures.
 Because these alarming symptoms can occur within just 30 minutes of ingestion, it is important that you immediately bring your pet to the vet for emergency treatment.
 If the dog survives for long, xylitol consumption can also result in liver damage within only 24 hours.
 Xylitol poisoning is proven to be deadly to a 65-pound dog with just three grams of the substance.
 Depending on the brand, this particular amount can be found in eight to ten sticks of chewing gum.
 Of course, with this basic estimate in mind, only a smaller amount of xylitol, maybe a couple of gum sticks, can easily claim the life of a small to average-sized toy breed.

 How to Keep your Pooch from Getting Poisoned

 1. Because of the benefits that xylitol offers to people, a rising number of “sugar-free” human foodstuffs are being manufactured with it.
 For this reason, you have to be diligent when it comes to reading food labels.

-2. Play it safe and never share even just a bit of your sugar-free grub with Fido.
+2. Play it safe and never share even just a bit of your grub with sugar substitute with Fido.
 Also, always see to it that you keep your sugar-free candies, gums, mints, chewable vitamins, and throat lozenges in dog-proof containers.

 3. Remember that dogs naturally possess a sweet-tooth.
 They can easily sniff out, find, and get into sweet foods, so stay alert as your pooch can be a brilliant “pickpocket”.